CommonAccord/Cmacc-Org/Doc/G/Intel_Com/USPrivacyBill/Sec/Principle.md

 4.4.Ti=Automated Processing

-4.4.sec=— Processing of {_personal_data} by algorithmic, machine learning, or artificial intelligence processing or predictive analytics, without human intervention, shall only be done after the {_covered_entity} conducts an assessment, specific to the automated processing, which: Determines, through objective means, that such processing, and the results of such processing, are reasonably free from bias and error, and that the data quality obligations of section 4(b) are met; analyzes privacy risks, as defined in Section 2(h) of this Act, to the individual.
+4.4.sec=— Processing of {_personal_data} by algorithmic, machine learning, or artificial intelligence processing or predictive analytics, without human intervention, shall only be done after the {_covered_entity} conducts an assessment, specific to the automated processing, which: Determines, through objective means, that such processing, and the results of such processing, are reasonably free from bias and error, and that the data quality obligations of section {Principle.Xnum}(b) are met; analyzes privacy risks, as defined in Section 2(h) of this Act, to the individual.
 Such assessment shall include the identification of reasonably foreseeable privacy risks and mitigation of such privacy risk to that individual from that processing, including the potential ethical and legal consequences of processing for the individual; and Concludes that, after all reasonable steps are taken to mitigate privacy risk, the automated processing does not cause, or is not likely to cause, substantial privacy risk.

 4.=[G/Z/ol/4]